arora-ansh/DeepRL-AlgoTrading/README.md

 # DeepRL-AlgoTrading
-Project where we attempt alternate techniques over paper An Application of Deep Reinforcement Learning to Algorithmic Trading by Théate et al. [[arxiv]](https://arxiv.org/abs/2004.06627) using the environment [[Trading Environment]](https://github.com/ThibautTheate/An-Application-of-Deep-Reinforcement-Learning-to-Algorithmic-Trading).
+Project where we attempt alternate techniques over paper An Application of Deep Reinforcement Learning to Algorithmic Trading by Théate et al. [[arxiv]](https://arxiv.org/abs/2004.06627) using the trading environment mentioned in the paper.